marklidenberg/inline-snapshot/README.md

 # Fork

 This is a fork of [15r10nk/inline-snapshot](https://github.com/15r10nk/inline-snapshot) with the following changes:
-- If we are not in fix mode, first failed assertion will raise an exception.
+- If we are only in create mode (which we are by default), we will raise an assertion if the snapshot is not equal to the expected value.

+---

 <!-- -8<- [start:Header] -->